ArchiveOfMerit/verified-academic-record/README.md

 The structured record maintained in this repository is the authoritative public version for the academic and scholarly matters it addresses.

 Where completeness, authenticity, provenance, or alteration is disputed, the provenance-supported repository version governs over stale, partial, inferred, broker-generated, aggregated, truncated, or conflicting copies.

+Supporting machine-readable identity facts and interpretation-policy materials may also be published to improve disambiguation, attribution, indexing, citation, and AI-assisted interpretation of the canonical academic record.

 ## Authority and Interpretation